-Anyone can set up and make contributions to a Roth IRA if the following eligibility requirements are met:
+Anyone can set up and contribute to a Roth IRA if they meet the following eligibility requirements.

 - The account owner has received a taxable salary or wage over the calendar year.

-- The modified adjusted gross income of the account holder does not exceed the IRS mandated Roth IRA income limits.
+- The MAGI of the account holder does not exceed the IRS-mandated Roth IRA income limits.

-The short answer is it depends.
-Depending on your MAGI (modified adjusted gross income), you may not be eligible to contribute to a Roth.
+Depending on your MAGI, you may not be eligible to contribute to a Roth.

-To calculate your MAGI, you’ll first calculate your AGI (adjusted gross income).
-Then you’ll add any deductions back specified by the IRS, which, more times than not, is irrelevant, and you won’t need to add any back.
+To calculate your MAGI, you’ll first calculate your adjusted gross income.
+Then, you’ll add any deductions specified by the IRS.
 MAGI is always the same or greater than your AGI.

-The main difference between the two account types is when taxes are paid.
-Roth IRA contributions and investments are taxed immediately, and Traditional IRAs delay taxes until taking distributions.
+The primary difference between these two account types is when taxes are due.
+Roth IRA contributions and investments are immediately taxable, while traditional IRAs delay taxes until taking distributions.

 Roth IRA owners pay taxes upon contributing to the IRA but receive no tax break benefits.
-They do however receive the benefit of paying zero taxes on their IRA funds when retired.
+However, they benefit from paying zero taxes on their IRA funds when they retire.

-Traditional IRAs are almost exactly the inverse, no taxes are paid while contributing to the IRA, and contributions can be fully or partially tax-deductible.
-Taxes for Traditional IRAs are then taxed upon retirement when distributions are withdrawn.
+Traditional IRAs are almost exactly the inverse.
+You’ll pay no taxes while contributing to the IRA, and contributions can be fully or partially tax-deductible.
+Taxes for traditional IRAs are then due upon retirement when you withdraw distributions.

 At Accuplan, we offer self-directed retirement accounts, including Roth IRAs.
 Our self-directed IRA allows you to invest in a wide range of alternative assets, such as real estate, private equity and precious metals, which may not be available through traditional IRA custodians.
 We also provide educational resources and support to help you manage your self-directed IRA.
 Open a self-directed Roth IRA with us at Accuplan today.